 What is a MRI scan?

 MRI stands for magnetic resonance imaging.
-It provides detailed images of your child’s heart and blood vessels and also information about heart function.
+A cardiac MRI provides detailed images of your child’s heart and blood vessels and also information about heart function.

 Why is a MRI test done?